Explore more from Regiments and Corps

 The regiment was then sent to Egypt in 1801, landing at Aboukir and fighting in the Battle of Alexandria.
 Later that year, it captured Fort Marabout at the entrance to Alexandria harbour, for which it was awarded a battle honour and a sphinx on its badge.

-It then returned to Gibraltar in 1802, where it was the only unit to remain loyal during a mutiny.
+It returned to Gibraltar in 1802, where it was the only unit to remain loyal during an outbreak of mutiny.
 Later that year, 2nd Battalion was disbanded, but the regiment remained in Gibraltar until 1805.

 In 1807, the 54th sailed for the West Indies.
 During its two years there, it sent a detachment on the abortive 1807 expedition to capture the Spanish territories on the River Plate in South America.